Jmcgee01125/kitserv/README.md

 The goal of Kitserv is to provide a simple, easily-deployable stateless file server that can be linked into a program to quickly host a web server, without sacrificing performance for ease of use.
-Kitserv can also be used to host any directory asa web server, without needing to point a full-fledged server at it.
+Kitserv can also be used to host any directory as a web server, without needing to point a full-fledged server at it.

 Kitserv does not provide TLS.
 Use a reverse proxy or tunnel for TLS support.